Silverlined/Robotics-Semester-4/README.md

     getDistance(sensor)
         Description
         ----------
-        Returns the calculated distance for the given ultrasound sensor.
+        Returns the calculated distance in centimeters for the given ultrasound sensor.

         Parameters
         ----------